-For science and engineering majors: a calculus-based presentation of kinematics, mechanics, and thermodynamics in the first semester, followed by sound, light, and electromagnetism in the second semester.
+This course is for science and engineering majors: a calculus-based presentation of sound, light, electricity, and magnetism.
 Three hours of lecture and two hours of laboratory.
 Recommended Co-requisite: MATH 200.
 Prerequisite: PHEN 121.

 PHEN 150 Introduction to Astronomy